 A crucial step in the proof of Theorem \ref{thm:maintheorem} is showing that the boundaries of so-called \emph{normal domains} of the mapping $f$ are $(n-1)$-manifolds.
 In dimensions above three we need to study, not only the boundary of a normal domain $U$, but also the boundaries of the $(n-1)$-dimensional normal domains of the restriction $f|_{\partial U} \colon \partial U \to f \partial U$, and so forth continuing these restrictions to boundaries of normal domains all the way down to dimension 1.

 This added level of detail turns out to be natural in higher dimensions.
 The complexity of a mapping is reflected in how many levels of normal domain boundaries are manifolds.
-In general, the boundaries of normal domains can be manifolds when the branched cover in question is not locally a cone of a lower dimensional map.
-In dimension three, Martio and Srebro proved that the boundaries of normal domains are manifolds exactly when the branched cover in question is locally a \emph{path} of lower dimensional branched covers (see Sections \ref{sec:Preli} and \ref{sec:ReverseImplication} for the terminology).
+In general, the boundaries of normal domains can be manifolds when the open and discrete map in question is not locally a cone of a lower dimensional map.
+In dimension three, Martio and Srebro \cite{MartioSrebro} proved that the boundaries of normal domains are manifolds exactly when the open and discrete map in question is locally a \emph{path} of lower dimensional open and discrete maps (see Sections \ref{sec:Preli} and \ref{sec:ReverseImplication} for the terminology).

 We extend this result to higher dimensions in Section \ref{sec:ReverseImplication}.
 A crucial step in this proof is showing that, in Euclidean spaces, codimension one manifold foliations of punctured domains are necessarily spherical under certain conditions (see Section \ref{sec:HomotopiesOfHomotopies}).
 In dimensions four and above, the theorem also generalizes naturally to state that the more levels of boundaries of lower dimensional normal domains are manifolds, the more the mapping displays path-like properties.
-A path of branched covers with nonempty branch sets increases the topological dimension of the resulting branch set by one.
-So this result gives lower bounds on the topological dimension of the branch set of a branched cover (see Section \ref{sec:ReverseImplication}).
+A path of open and discrete maps with nonempty branch sets increases the topological dimension of the resulting branch set by one.
+So this result gives lower bounds on the topological dimension of the branch set of an open and discrete map (see Section \ref{sec:ReverseImplication}).

-The underlying motivation of this paper is to better understand the connections between the behavior of a branched cover $f$ and the sets $B_f$ and $f(B_f)$.
-From this point of view, we find the apparent `duality' between the structure of the branch set and the properties of lower dimensional normal domains very promising.
+The underlying motivation of this paper is to better understand the connections between the behavior of an open and discrete map $f$ and the sets $B_f$ and $f(B_f)$.
+From this point of view, we find the apparent ``duality" between the structure of the branch set and the properties of lower dimensional normal domains very promising.